Emily Murphy: Dower Act

 While Arthur was working as an Anglican priest, Murphy explored her new surroundings and became increasingly aware of the poverty that existed.

 At the age of 40, when her children became independent and began their separate lives, Murphy began to actively organize women's groups where the isolated housewives could meet and discuss ideas and plan group projects.
 In addition to these organizations, Murphy began to speak openly and frankly about the disadvantaged and the poor living conditions that surrounded their society.

 Her strong interest in the rights and protection of women and children intensified when she was made aware of an unjust experience of an Albertan woman whose husband sold the family farm; the husband then abandoned his wife and children who were left homeless and penniless.
 At that time, property laws did not leave the wife with any legal recourse.

 This case motivated Murphy to create a campaign that assured the property rights of married women.
 With the support of many rural women, Murphy began to pressure the Alberta government to allow women to retain the rights of their land.
-In 1916, Murphy successfully persuaded the Alberta legislature to pass the Dower Act that would allow a woman legal rights to one-third of her husband's property.
+Beginning in 1910, Murphy successfully persuaded the Alberta legislature to pass the Dower Act, which was passed in 1917 and allowed a woman legal rights to one-third of her husband's property, even with no formal will.
 Murphy's reputation as a women's rights activist was established by this first political victory.